 Cable & Connector Design

 As stated in the Responsibilities section above, sub-system L3 managers and sub-system L3 engineers are responsible for specifying cables and connectors within their L3 system.
 ISDs will be used to define required connectors between L3 level systems.
-ICDs will be used to capture the responsible party for the connector design between L3 level systems.
+The Master ICD will be used to capture the responsible parties for the connector design between L3 level systems.
 All specialty cable and connectors must abide by the PIP-II Cable Criteria Document (Ref.
 4).

 Budgeting for Cables and Connectors

-PIP-II will procure cable and connectors via the most economical means possible, thus the Building Infrastructure L3M will procure common cable types and connectorsbulk instead.
+PIP-II will procure cable and connectors via the most economical means possible, thus the Building Infrastructure L3M will procure all common/standard cable types and connectors in bulk instead of individual L3M’s ordering their own.
 Common cable types and connectors are captured in Reference 1.
 Intra-rack cable pulls will not be the responsibility of the Building Infrastructure L3 regardless of type, as such, this must be budgeted for by the individual L3M.
 The Installation L3M shall budget for all cable pulls except those for safety systems and network.
 L3Ms must communicate with the associated L2M and other L3Ms to manage multiple system or sub-system interfaces.
 The master ICD shall be consulted when multiple systems or sub-systems are involved.

 Cable Documentation and Validation using the Cable DB and Quality Control